 The sensor pat is generally more sophisticated because it's the main section responsible for detecting the threat.

-Generally PIR sensors which work by detecting body warmth are incorporated in most hi-end types of burglar alarms, however here we'll try to implement reasonably similar results yet use ordinary arrangements for the sensor stage in the proposed circuits.
+Generally infrared sensors which work by detecting body warmth are incorporated in most hi-end types of anti-theft alarms, however here we'll try to implement reasonably similar results yet use ordinary arrangements for the sensor stage in the proposed circuits.

 This is probably the simplest one among all.
 As shown in the circuit diagram, the sensor is an ordinary thin wire conductor which is laid across the restricted area in such a way that anybody intruding the place gets caught up against the conductor and in the course breaks it up.